Yorkshire Party election results: By-elections, 2019–2024

+2024 United Kingdom general election

+The Yorkshire Party nominated 27 candidates for the 2024 general election and received 17,227 votes, an average of 638 per seat.
+The party's vote represented a decrease on the previous 2019 general election, when the average vote per candidate was 1,043.

 Local election results

 2015 United Kingdom local elections

 In local elections, Yorkshire First won five seats on parish/town councils: Wayne Chadburn was elected unopposed to Penistone parish council, Tony and Eddie Devoy were elected in Brierley, and Bob Buxton was elected to Rawdon parish council.
 They joined Lee Walton, a former independent councillor in Hornsea, who joined Yorkshire First before the election and defended his seat in May 2015 as a Yorkshire First candidate.